Jahaira DeAlto: Early life

 DeAlto was adopted by her mother, Doris Camer, from Beirut, Lebanon.
 DeAlto grew up in Dorchester, Massachusetts, US.
 As a child, she struggled to express who she truly was, facing incessant bullying.
 DeAlto began transitioning at age 16.

 Education

 When asked in an interview why she hadn't gone to college sooner, DeAlto commented, “I thought that college was for people who were richer, and whiter, and cis, and all that I was not.”

 Berkshire Community College

-DeAlto enrolled in Berkshire Community College, earned a scholarship for students who have overcome obstacles in life, and graduated in 2019 with an associate degree and certificate in human services.
+DeAlto enrolled in Berkshire Community College (BCC), earned a scholarship for students who have overcome obstacles in life, and graduated in 2019 with an associate degree and certificate in human services.
 DeAlto became a spokesperson for the Massachusetts program, Credit for Prior Learning, which allows community college students to complete a portfolio about their lived experiences for academic credit.
 At BCC, DeAlto helped develop a peer-mentorship program for students from first-generation and low-income backgrounds.